 Understanding diverse ecosystem services and values that give rise to human well-being is an indispensable aspect of this approach, as is the consolidation of wisdom on securing these services.
 It is also critical to create synergy between traditional knowledge and modern science in order to promote necessary innovations.
 Exploring new forms of co-management systems or evolving frameworks of “commons,” while respecting traditional communal land tenure where necessary, is vital to the process.
 This includes not only landowners and local residents, but also various parties who also benefit from the relevant ecosystem services.
 This new social mechanism would support and promote the maintenance and rebuilding of SEPLS.

-- Resource use within the carrying capacity and resilience of the environment
+- Resource use within the carrying capacity of the environment

 - Cyclic use of natural resources